Walking from Helton to Roe Head Lane

 Many, many years ago a Roman road ran over the hills and the area is littered with stones and ring cairns.
 It is likely that the stone circles relate to a settlement and burial ground from the Bronze Age.
 The cop stone is shaped like a tooth and leans to one side.

-It’s The Lake District and there are lots of puddles.
+It’s The Lake District and there are lots of muddy puddles.
 Don’t underestimate their depth but they’re great for encouraging kids along a walk.
 Jumping puddles is a big favourite of ours.

-Views over Ullswater
+The Views over Ullswater are Spectacular

 As you’re walking along, you suddenly realise the the terrain is starting to drop down and you’re met with the most beautiful views of Ullswater.
 The view is so striking that it stops you in your tracks and you’re stood there feeling rather inconsequential.